grahampugh/grahampugh.github.io/_posts/2023-12-05-jocads-and-other-api-tools.md

 ## Other scripts

 There are a bunch of other scripts that are mostly used during the initial set up of new Jamf Pro instances.
-Tthese work with input variables and/or a supplied XML template rather than copying from a source instance.
+These work with input variables and/or a supplied XML template rather than copying from a source instance.
 Scripts currently available can perform the following actions on one or multiple instances:

 * Create or update an LDAP user
 * Disable Engage